Overview of elements, compounds and pollutants in urban areas.

 the students look at the periodic table.

-4. tell the students that they need to find the atomic number and the symbol for each element and at least one or two descriptive words (they can describe color, texture, feel (heavy, light, metallic).
+3.Pass out the samples of the elements and compounds.
+Tell the students that they need to find the atomic number and the symbol for each element and at least one or two descriptive words (they can describe color, texture, feel (heavy, light, metallic).
 For the compounds you need to give them the formula and then ask them the same questions (see below)

 NOTE: You don't have time to